cni-iisc/cni-website/pages/opportunities.md

 **Position:** Project Associate (ICS)

-We have an opening for a Project Assistant/Associate position in Electronic Systems Engineering department of IISc to work on Industrial Control Systems (ICS) Security Testbed project.
+We have an opening for a Project Associate position in Electronic Systems Engineering department of IISc to work on Industrial Control Systems (ICS) Security Testbed project.

 We are seeking applications from ECE/CSA graduate/post-graduate engineers with following technical skills:
 - Strong programming skills in C/C++/Python